 Saturday afternoon – Family Session

-As we have over the last few years there will be live music from several different acts – starting at approximately 2 pm.
-This will last until about 5.30 pm, after which there will be a pause until the headline act on Saturday evening.
+As we have over the last few years Saturday was filled with live music from several different acts – starting at approximately 2 pm until 5.30 pm.

 - MyDep – A rock/punk/pop cover band from Axminster.
 Find out more here.